Loveys for Life: Why Kids Should Keep Them For As Long As They Need

 Posted by Urban Infant Team on

 Many toddlers have a “lovey” they can’t live without.
-It’s often a special stuffed animal or blanket, and your family might call it something based on the toddler’s first attempt to name it.
-(Which is how you might suddenly find yourself – a grown adult – desperately asking your partner to help you find “pookie” or “bo-bo” at 1am.)
+It’s often a special stuffed animal or blanket, and families might call it something based on the toddler’s first attempt to name it.
+(Which is how may parents find themselves desperately searching the house for “pookie” or “bo-bo” at 1am.)

-If your child has a lovey, you know how important it can be to them.
-Many children carry their loveys everywhere and can’t sleep without them.
-Some kids don’t even want to part with their blankie long enough for it to be run through the wash!
+When a child has a lovey, it is hard to downplay important it can be to them.
+Many children carry their loveys everywhere - including daycare or preschool.
+Many can’t sleep without them.
+Some kids don’t even want to part with their "blankie" long enough for it to be run through the wash!

 Why Are Loveys So Important?